-Administration is not aware of any extenuating or special circumstances that exist in relation to the October 2017 Ordinary Council Elections.
+Administration is not aware of any extenuating or special circumstances that exist in relation to the October 2017 ordinary election.

 Since the inception of the City in 1994, the Electoral Commissioner has conducted all elections as postal elections except the extraordinary election of the Mount Hawthorn Ward in December 1997.